|ALL OCEAN YACHTS Tri - Deck Explorer Yacht Specifications|

-Aft of the main Foyer is the main saloon; there is a large L-shaped settee, comfortable chairs and a pop up TV.
+Aft of the main Foyer is the main saloon; there is a large L shape settee, comfortable chairs and a pop up TV.
 This area can easily accommodate 10 guests.
 The ample window space brings in light and creates a wonderful environment for socializing and relaxing.

-Aft of the main saloon is one of three out-door dining and relaxing areas.
-There is a table for 8 to 10 persons and a wet bar with sink, refrigerator and trash bin.
+Aft of the main saloon is one of three out door dining and relaxing areas.
+There is a table for 8 to 10 persons an wet bar with sink, refrigerator and trash bin.
 There are stairs leading down to the swim platform with access to the lazarette and engine room.
 There is also a door directly from the aft deck to the engine room and stairs leading up to the aft bridge deck.
 The two side walk ways lead forward to steps up to the pilothouse and boat deck.
-There are two cleats and a warping windlass port and starboard on the aft corners of the deck.
-They are located on a raised shelf to easily work the lines.
-The raised position reduces the need to bend over when line handling and allows you to keep better visual contact with the dock and cleats, enhancing safety and ease of operation.
+There are two cleats and a warping windless port and starboard on the aft corners of the deck.
+They are located on a raised shelf to easy working the lines.
+The raised position reduces the need to bend over when line handling and allows you to keep better visual contact with the dock and cleats enhancing safety and ease of operation.
 The cleats located on the lower main deck are also raised for the same reasons.

 Forward on the pilothouse / boat deck;

 All the way forward is the anchor handling well.
 This area was created for a number of reasons.
 It again puts the cleats and anchor handling gear in a raise position for ease of operation.
 Even though the windlasses and chain sit in a stainless steel tray with their own drains the well assures that any mess will be confined to the working area.
-The shape acts as a trap for any sea that comes over the bow, helping to protect the tenders, and ensures that the hatch to the chain locker is well above deck level.
+The shape acts as a trap for any see the comes over the bow helping to protect the tenders and ensures that the hatch to the chain locker is well above deck level.